In an emergency it is essential to stay alert and keep informed.

 - Telephone Alerts are not used in all circumstances, and depends on the nature of the incident.
 You should not wait to receive a Telephone Alert before you act.

-The Alpine Shire has 10 designated Neighbourhood Safer Places (place of last resort), in the event of a bush fire.
+The Alpine Shire has 10 designated Place of Last Resort (formerly called Neighbourhood Safer Places), in the event of a bush fire.

-Residents must be aware that Neighbourhood Safer Places are purely places of last resort to provide shelter during the passage of a fire when all other personal survival plans have failed.
+Residents must be aware that Places of Last Resort are purely a last resort to provide shelter during the passage of a fire when all other personal survival plans have failed.

-Neighbourhood Safer Places should not be considered as places to relocate to when leaving early.
+Places of Last Resort should not be considered as places to relocate to when leaving early.
 Safety and survival cannot be guaranteed at these sites as support services will not be provided and these locations will offer minimum protection against radiant heat and embers.

-Neighbourhood Safer Places in the Alpine Shire exist at:
+Places of Last Resort in the Alpine Shire exist at:

 |Town||Place of Last Resort|